carriercomm/go-to/status_report.md

 1. Using configuration system (CFEngine, Puppet or Cheff)
 2. Nested virtualization

+The second approach is used in the current project.

 ## Configuartion System
 Pros:
 * OS agnostic (as long as configuration is provided)